vmware/container-service-extension/docs/CSE_UI_PLUGIN.md

 * Navigate back to landing page from the top navigation bar.
 * Download `kubectl` configuration from the button to the right of cluster title.
+* View General information of Enterprise PKS clusters.
-* View General and Nodes information of native cluster.
+* View General and Nodes information of native clusters.
 Info and Details are sub-sections containing cluster-centric and vCD/CSE related attributes.
-* View General information of Enterprise PKS cluster.
+* Add new worker nodes to native clusters.
+Removing worker nodes from native clusters is currently not supported via UI.